News Explorer

 6. The detected feed or feeds will be presented in a dropdown after you're successfully authenticated.
 Select the desired feed when more than one is detected.

-7. Choose a folder for the new feed subscription.
+7. Choose a folder for the new feed.

 8. Click on the Add Feed button.